alcidesrh/laravel-generic-resource/readme.md

     $user = User::find(1);
     return new GenericResource($user, ['id', 'name']); //will only return the id and name fields.

-Worked with nested or related models.
-Supose the user model has a parent of type User model as well in a relation belongsTo with itself.
-And also has a relation with Product model of type belongsToMany.
-So $user->parent return an intance of User model and $user->products a collection of Product model.
-Let say that with want a list of users with just the these fileds: id, name, parent (just id and name fields of parent) and products(just id, name and price fields of product).
+**Working with nested or related models**:
+Supose the User class has a parent property of type User class as well in a relation belongsTo with itself.
+And also User class has a relation with Product class of type belongsToMany.
+So $user->parent return an intance of User class and $user->products a collection of intances of Product class.

+Let say that with want a list of users with just the these fields: id, name, parent (just id and name fields of the parent) and products(just id, name and price fields of the product).
 This is how we can get those data:

     use Alcidesrh\Generic\GenericResource;
     ...